Is Your Lexus Hybrid Dead?

 Repairing a Lexus hybrid battery

 Some manufacturers sell re-manufactured hybrid battery packs.
-These may have a shorter lifespan or not have a warranty.
+These may have a shorter lifespan or may not have a warranty.
 It is always very important to get from a reputable dealer.

 Another alternative is to repair the existing battery.
 However, doing this can void the warranty and cause additional problems.

-If you decide to get a Lexus hybrid battery replacement, it is important to find a reputable dealer.
+If you decide to get a Lexus hybrid battery replacement, it is essential to find a reputable dealer.
 This will help ensure that the car is in good working condition.
 Alternatively, you can opt to get a re-manufactured Lexus hybrid battery.
 The latter is cheaper but might only last for a short time.

 Signs of a Lexus hybrid battery problem